INSTALLATION GUIDE

 Bonding in a Bathroom: When Is It Required?

 Supplementary bonding in bathrooms is one of the most common questions in domestic electrical work.
-This guide explains when bonding is required, when it can be omitted under Regulation 701.415.2, what to bond, conductor sizing, testing procedures, and how to record bonding observations on the EICR.
+This guide gives the omission test from Regulation 701.415.2 up front, then conductor sizes from Regulation 544.2, what to bond, how to test it, and how to record it on an EICR.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians